 4. Align to Long-term Outcomes

-The CLD leadership team also needed to ensure that the principles aligned with the organization’s long-term goals.
-The team reviewed research and discussed the rationale for why character and leadership development are critical components in propelling students toward a college and career path.
-The goal of aligning principles and long-term goals is to avoid losing sight of the long-term vision and impact, and to ensure everything remains connected.
+The CLD leadership team ensured that the principles aligned with the organization’s long-term goals by reviewing research and discussing the importance of character and leadership development in preparing students for college and careers.
+Aligning these principles with long-term goals helps maintain focus on the organization’s vision and impact.